hhhhhhhhhn/Scripts/README.md

 - catcat: Completely useless
 - color COLOSCHEME: Sets linux tty colorschemes with easy to read files.
   Read the comments in the beggining to read more.
-Probably the most usefull script in the repo.
+Probably the most useful script in the repo.
 - wtconverter FILE: Converts a Windows Terminal theme to one compatible with the "color" script.
+- compile [FILE]: Compiles different types of files (WIP).
 - flip: Flips a coin.
 - font: Sets tty font size, needs tamsyn font.
+- img [KEYWORDS...]: Uses sxiv and googliser to search images in the internet, select them and copy them to the clipboard.
+Rather slow.
-- note [NOTEPAD]: Take a timestampled markdown note, see my bbn repo for more info.
+- note [NOTEPAD]: Take a timestamped markdown note, see my bbn repo for more info.
 - pomodoro: Simple pomodoro timer.
 - record: Opens up mtm, and records with asciinema and arecord.